markhuge/grunt-mailgun/README.md

 using `body` for the msg content.
 Defaults to 'grunt-mailgun'.
 - preventThreading (boolean) - Attempt to suppress conversation threading behavior in email clients by varying the subject text and the In-Reply-To header.
+- hideRecipient (boolean) - Hide the recipient email address in log output.